AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/account-smart-lists.md

    ![](assets/account-smart-lists-9.png)

-**Optional Step**: Here's where containers come in.
+**OPTIONAL STEP**: Here's where containers come in.
 If you choose an additional Matched Person Filter, you can drop it below the first one, or _in_ it, creating a container.
 In this example we're creating a container by adding _Job Title is CFO_.

    ![](assets/account-smart-lists-10.png)